Noitidart/react-native-buttonex/README.md

   * Applicable Properties
     * `color` - Changes the color of the title label and border.
     * `noBackground` - Make the background transparent.
 If this prop is set at same time as `black`, this property takes precedence, and a black backgroudn will not be applied.
-    * `black` - Makes the backgrond color of the button black.
+    * `black` - Makes the background color of the button black.
 * iOS Behavior
   * Description - Background color is transparent.
 On press, the title label color goes to white, and the background turns into color set by `color`.
+The animation on press uses `useNativeDriver`.
   * Applicable Properties
     * `color` - Changes the color of the title label and border.
 When button is pressed, this becomes the background color.
     * `bold` - Increase font weight of title to 500.

-#### No Background Style (Android Only)
+#### Text Button Style (Android Only)

     <Button title="Hi" noBackground />

 * Behavior
-  * Description - Just a text label button with a transparent background.
+  * Description - A text label button with a transparent background.
   * Applicable Properties
     * `color` - Changes the color of the title label.